 In the global health field, the foundation conducts work that is “[p]reventative rather than curative in nature.”
 The foundation supports improving public health in disease prevention, family planning and reproductive health.
 The foundation also awards grants to organizations that are working toward a better understanding and treatment of tropical diseases.
 Geographically, the foundation focuses Africa, Asia, Latin America, and the Middle East.

-The foundation accepts unsolicited application received by January 1.
+The foundation accepts unsolicited applications received by January 1.